devzendo/transputer-emulator/README.md

 # Release Notes
 0.0.2 Second Release (work in progress)
 * Converting the NodeServer to be IServer compatible.
-Similarly, "Hello World".
+Similarly, "Hello World" (see IServer/client-examples/hello-world-iserver).
 * Release for macOS is upgraded from El Capitan to Mojave.
 Untested on Catalina.
 * IServer -df (full debug) now enables all parts of the debug output.
 * Successfully runs hello3.asm !